What is the maximum operating temperature for a specific grease?

 Dry Location: Alternating exposure to heat and cold may result in potential moisture contamination.
 All lubricants should be stored in a dry location, preferably inside.

 If a product must be stored outside, use plastic covers or tippe oil drums to direct water and contamination away from the bungs.
 Always store grease upright to prevent oil separation.

 - 275 Gallon One-Way Tote = 2000 lbs.

 - Drop shipments will incur a 5% service charge for all shipments less than 400 lbs.

 - All orders shipped F.O.B.
 Menomonee Falls, WI

 - Product returns will incur a 15% restocking charge

-Why should we use food grade lubricants throughout the plant when they are only needed in one location?
+Why should we use food grade lubricants throughout the plant when they are only required in one location?

 I use industrial grade lubricants because food grade doesn’t hold up.
 How can you prove your lubricants will?

-Industrial lubricants are not made to withstand the steam or water that are present in most food grade plants.
-That being said, JAX has a lab that devotes a lot of time and energy designing and developing lubricants that are application specific.
-With around 250 food grade lubricants, using premium additives, in most cases food grade lubricants will work better in those applications.
-We also specialize in helping your facility prepare for any lubricant audits.
-Switching to food grade for all applications will make your life much easier.
+Industrial lubricants are not often made to withstand the steam, water, and sanitation chemicals that are present in most food grade plants.
+That being said, JAX has a lab that devotes a lot of time and energy designing and developing lubricants that are application specific for the food industry.
+With around 250 food grade lubricants using premium additives selected by JAX, in most cases food grade lubricants will work better in food plant applications.
+JAX also specializes in helping your facility prepare for any lubricant audits and can provide all of the appropriate documentation.
+Switching to food grade for all applications will make your life much easier in the long run.